 - Heat oil in a pan, the temperature should be at 180°C.

-- Remove from the oil and place on a plate lined with kitchen towel to absorb any excess oil.
+- Remove from the oil and place it on a plate lined with kitchen towel to absorb any excess oil.
 Then once all have fried, eat straight away.

 Video